SvenjaPape/WellenausbreitungGitordner/README.md

 Version 1.0.0 - > 16.06.2015
 - New function SliderCallback created.
 This function represents one sliderCallback for all Sliders.
 Main task to read the values from the sliders and update them.
 Changing the values of the Phase-Slider into radian.

+Version 1.1.1 - > 16.06.2015
+- Bug, that sources/lineplot couldn´t be set sometimes, is now fixed.
+Timer is stopped in order to set the sources correctly.
+An errordialog was created to brief the users, if they want to set the sources without clicking the button "Click mode".
+A new backgroundcolor of the GUI is set.

 **Explanation of the MATLAB-Code**

  - **SinusWaves** is a MATLAB script which is necessary to run the simulation of the wave propagation of two sinusoidals.
 To be able to use this script, it must be executed by running it with run(SinusWaves.m).
 As output you get a GUI which performs the simulation of the sinusoidal waves.